flpmcruz/diplomas-generator/readme.md

 ```

 ** Important **
-This package uses the package [node-canvas](https://www.npmjs.com/package/canvas) to generate the diplomas, so you need to install the OS dependencies of this package to use it.
+This package uses the package [node-canvas](https://www.npmjs.com/package/canvas) to generate the diplomas, so in some cases you need to install the OS dependencies of this package to use it.
 See the OS specific instructions [here](https://www.npmjs.com/package/canvas)

 File names.txt should contain a list of names separated by new line.